vukbatanovic/STS.news.sr/README.md

 Typographical errors within the 1194 sentence pairs of the Serbian Paraphrase Corpus were manually corrected.
 Any missing diacritical marks were restored as well.
-Two of the 1194 pairs were removed from the corpus - one was was found to be a duplicate and the other included a text longer than one sentence.
+Two of the 1194 pairs were removed from the corpus - one was found to be a duplicate and the other included a text longer than one sentence.
 The remaining 1192 pairs were annotated with fine-grained semantic similarity scores.

 ## Corpus annotation